2021 West Sulawesi earthquake

+At least 105 people were confirmed dead; nearly 6,500 were injured and thousands were displaced.

 Tectonic setting

-Sulawesi lies within the complex zone of interaction between the Australian, Pacific, Philippine and Sunda Plates in which many small microplates have developed.
-The main active structure onshore in the western part of Central Sulawesi is the left-lateral NNW–SSE Palu-Koro strike-slip fault that forms the boundary between the North Sula and Makassar blocks and was responsible for the destructive Palu earthquake in 2018.
+Sulawesi lies within the complex zone of interaction between the Australian, Pacific, Philippine, and Sunda plates in which many small microplates have developed.
+The main active structure onshore in the western part of Central Sulawesi is the left-lateral NNW–SSE Palu-Koro strike-slip fault that forms the boundary between the North Sula, and Makassar blocks and was responsible for the destructive Palu earthquake in 2018.
 According to the interpretation of Global Positioning System (GPS) data, the Makassar block is currently rotating anticlockwise, with its northwestern margin showing convergence with the Sunda block across the Makassar Strait.
 The main structure in that part of Sulawesi is the offshore, north–south trending, moderately east-dipping Makassar Thrust, also known as the Majene Thrust.
 The GPS data also support the presence of a seismically "locked" fault in the Makassar Strait.
 Seismic reflection data from the Makassar Strait supports the presence of active thrusting west of the Makassar block.
-The Majene/Kalosi fold and thrust belt is exposed onshore between Majene and Mamuju.
+The Majene/Kalosi fold-and-thrust belt is exposed onshore between Majene and Mamuju.
 The northern part of the Makassar Strait is interpreted as a foreland basin, with its subsidence caused by the loading of this active thrust belt.

 Earthquake

 The earthquake struck at a shallow depth of 18 km with its epicenter located in Majene Regency, West Sulawesi.
-The Indonesian Meteorology, Climatology and Geophysics Agency (BMKG) stated that intensity of VI (Strong) was felt in Majene for 5–7 seconds.
+The Indonesian Meteorology, Climatology and Geophysics Agency (BMKG) stated that VI (Strong) on the Mercalli intensity scale was felt in Majene for 5–7 seconds.
 The shaking was felt in neighboring cities, as far away as Makassar to the south and Palu to the north.